91Norab/data_analysis/README.md

-Some jupyter notebook to analyze data in python.
+Some jupyter notebook to analyze data in python mainly.
 Field: Solid-state physics / optics.